holoviz/panel/doc/FAQ.rst

 **Q: How do I debug error messages in a notebook?**

-**A**: When displaying a Panel object in the notebook log any errors triggered by interacting with the app or dashboard will be logged to the browsers developer console.
-You can access the developer console:
+**A**: When displaying a Panel object in a Jupyter notebook, any errors triggered by interacting with the app or dashboard will be logged to the browser's developer console instead of the usual python standard output on the commandline.
+How you access the developer console depends on your browser:

 - **Chrome**: Menu -> More tools -> Developer Tools
 - **Firefox**: Menu -> Web developer -> Browser console